mleonhard/brandeis-license/README.md

   This should apply to using Brandeis-licensed tooling to support a product.
   Tooling includes monitoring, alarming, deployment, CI/CD, offline data processing, admin consoles, etc.
 - When the license is updated, all previous contributions automatically get licensed under the new version

+## Versioning
+Law must evolve to meet the changing needs of society.
+The Brandeis License will be updated periodically by the Brandeis License Committee.

+We name versions of the license with the year, eg. Brandeis-2022.

+When someone contributes to a Brandeis-licensed project, they implicitly grant anyone the right to use their contribution, under the latest version of the license published as of two years before the contribution or any later version of the license.

+When a new version of the license is released with an added prohibition, people violating the new prohibition may continue to use the Brandeis-licensed software for 2 years, including updates and bug fixes.

 ## TO DO
 - Link to https://ledger.humanetech.com/